ms-iot/content/Xbee.md

 ---

 # Communicating with an XBee device
-Learn how to use HardwareSerial to communicate with an XBee device by reading and writing to the UART port.
+Learn how to use HardwareSerial to communicate to and XBee device across the TX/RX pins.

 # Info on using HardwareSerial